spacelift-io/user-documentation/docs/vendors/terraform/terragrunt.md

 # Terragrunt

+!!! info
+    We have recently released a new Terragrunt native platform in Spacelift and it is currently in **beta**.
+You can find documentation on this [here](../terragrunt/README.md)

 ## Using Terragrunt

 Whether a Terraform stack is using Terragrunt or not is controlled by the presence of `terragrunt` label on the stack: